Code-Institute-Submissions/Quiz-Wizard/README.md

 * Recommended by Dev tools audit to add a preconnect link to head element to improve loading time.
 Implemented this and increased performance score from high 70's to 91
 * Added rel property to all stylesheets after using W3 validator
 * During development the API database went down, so I implemented functionality to handle this, inform the user, and load locally stored data
+* Adding a check for Internet Explorer would not execute when the code was inside the javascript file.
+I managed to solve this by putting the script in the HTML file directly.

 ## Bugs
 #### Multiple clicks: